nathanjtaylor/Nathan-Portfolio/projects.md

 # Projects
 ## Web Design & Development

+### MSU Hollander Makerspace Assessment Capabilites
+I was a part of a group that worked to add assessment capabilities to the Makerspace's website.
+This would allow them to better understand how their services were being used.
+This opportunity came about from the Information Technology minor, specifically a semester long project in the capstone class.
+In the end, the clients were impressed with our work which is currently being implemented onto the website.

+{% see_more_button "/projects/hollander/" %}

+### Spotify Unwrapped
+As a capstone project for my Advanced Web Development class I was a part of a team thatdevised an idea for a web project and developed it in React.
+This project was a culmination of everything we had learned in the class and work spanned everything from design to backend implementation.
+My team was quite successful, earning full credit for our work, and together we created something I am proud of.

+{% see_more_button "/projects/unwrapped/" %}

 ### Woodman Custom Construction
 I worked with Woodman Custom Construction to create a professional portfolio website that showcases their services and projects.
 The goal was to design a simple, user-friendly site the owner could easily upload new projects to.
 This was achieved through the integration of Decap CMS on a Netlify-hosted platform.
 As my first experience working with content management systems, this project provided an invaluable learning opportunity.